iguessthislldo/opendds-devguide-converter/devguide/the_dcps_information_repository.rst

 Currently only static specification of federation topology is available.
 This means that each DCPS Information Repository, as well as each application using a federated DDS service, needs to include federation configuration as part of its configuration data.
-This is done by specifying each available repository within the federation to each participating process and assigning each repository to a different key value in the configuration files as described in Section :ref:`7.3.2.1`.
+This is done by specifying each available repository within the federation to each participating process and assigning each repository to a different key value in the configuration files as described in Section :ref:`Configuring for Multiple DCPSInfoRepo Instances`.

 Each application and repository must include the same set of repositories in its configuration information.
 Failover sequencing will attempt to reach the next repository in numeric sequence (wrapping from the last to the first) of the repository key values.